 MOD. is a site of research.
 Our visitors can contribute to research in lots of different ways, some examples we’ve of work so far include:

 – Surveying visitors on attitudes to topics (e.g. attitudes to decommissioning oil platform infrastructure)

 – Having visitors score a data set (e.g. emotional valence of words for the Hedonometer)

 MOD.’s Open Lab is our newest opportunity for researchers to engage with the public to participate in their research.
 Projects in early 2022 have included creative workshops, research surveys, and installations.

 We currently have a rolling Expressions of Interests for HDRs or researchers who are interested in a short-term residency in the Open Lab.
 These residencies can span for any duration, between one day-4 weeks.
-The residencies can take place at any time around our block out periods of September 2022-January 2023.
+The residencies can take place at any time.

 Residencies can include: